 c.
 Campus Operations Manager for Research Foundation or his/her designee

 d.
 Other administrators as appropriate

 of the decision to conduct an investigation.
 Where there is reasonable indication

-of possible criminal violations, the appropriate funding agencies
+of possible criminal violations, the appropriate funding agencies shall be notified

 4. Consult, as the need arises on an ad hoc basis, with faculty members of his or her choice during the formal investigation.

 5. Inform collaborator(s) in the research project under investigation and give them the

 6. Immediately proceed to collect and secure all materials necessary for the investigation.

 7. Take interim administrative actions, as appropriate, when necessary to protect research